zarf-dev/proposals/0051-v1beta1-schema/README.md

 - `.components.[x].actions.[default/onAny].maxRetries` will be renamed to `.components.[x].actions.[default/onAny].retries`.
 - `.components.[x].actions.[default/onAny].maxTotalSeconds` will be renamed to `.components.[x].actions.[default/onAny].timeout`, which must be in a [Go recognized duration string format](https://pkg.go.dev/time#ParseDuration).

+### Component Imports

+There will be a new Kind called ZarfComponentConfig to allow declaring a single component to be imported from other packages.
+It will have it's own schema, and this schema will be verified on create and publish.
+ZarfComponentConfigs would be introduced alongside the v1beta1 schema, and will be importable only from v1beta1 packages.
+Components from ZarfPackageConfigs will not be importable from v1beta1 packages.

+ZarfComponentConfigs will be able to define their own values and valuesSchema.
+The component in a ZarfComponentConfig will be able to import another ZarfComponentConfig.
+Cyclical imports will error.
+ZarfComponentConfig files will have no default name as zarf.yaml files do.
+This will encourage users to give their files descriptive names and help encourage a flatter directory structure as users will not default to having a new folder for each component.
+The top level `.component` field will be a list to allow for the same component to be defined with different flavors, OSs or architectures.
+If a user tries to define more than one component without specifying the `.only` key, or if the only key is the same flavor for two components, then they will receive an error.

 ### Package Templates

 The Zarf v1alpha1 schema allows for package templates during create using the ###ZARF_PKG_TMPL_*### format.
 This functionality will be removed in the v1beta1 schema.
 To replace this functionality, a new command `zarf package template` will be introduced.
 This command will take in a zarf.tpl.yaml file, and will output a zarf.gen.yaml file based on the go templating result.
 The command will accept a flag `--set` to set templates and a flag `--set-file` which will accept a file with defined go templates.